Fill your College Details

 Before jumping into the main topic of how break and continue statement in C work, let’s learn how they work individually.
 Here's how the break statement works in different loop structures in C, along with small examples:

-The break statement is used to immediately terminate the loop when a certain condition is met, even if the loop’s ending condition is not yet fulfilled.
+The break statement is used to instantly halt the loop when a certain condition is satisfied, even if the loop's ending condition has not yet been met.

 Example